sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 ### Open Collaboration

-- All of ESDC's custom built software are published as open source, allowing Academia and learning institutions to use them, helping grow technological skill sets in the country, fostering economic growth, improving transparency and trust in government, and increasing the breadth of talent for ESDC to use by welcoming contributions back
+- ESDC custom built software are published as open source, allowing Academia and learning institutions to use them, helping grow technological skill sets in the country, fostering economic growth, improving transparency and trust in government, and increasing the breadth of talent for ESDC to use by welcoming contributions back
 - ESDC data (performance and automated decision making statistics) published as open datasets

 ## IITB-ESDC